v. 1.6 October 2017

 Suppose that the Julia set is a circle.
 When you change the proportions of screen (by adjusting the screen resolution), the Julia fractal becomes an ellipse.
 The radial shadow also becomes elliptic.
 This behavior is considered more natural for a video feedback system, because its displays depend from the shape of the screen.
 The contours of the Julia fractal behave similarly to the images of screens within screens in the classical video feedback setup.

-Gradient Direction (K) – whether the gradient shade is going from black to white or from white to
+Gradient Direction (K) – whether the gradient shade is going from black to white or from white to black.

 Fade Color Mode (F) – the fade-to color mixed with the existing color of the point z’ outside the limit circle.